aakritidhawan/angular13crud/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON Server
+json-server is used for creating a fake backend and database, which can be used to mock api calls Run `npm install json-server` to install json-server Run `json-server --watch db.json` to start the server in dev.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.